Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 The fetch stage needs the following changes:
 - A larger Multiplexer to handle more of the possible branch targets
+- Output InstrF[6:5] for use in the control unit

 This requires the following new signals: